aaronbloomfield/ics/hws/hw-hashing.md

 The hashes shown are MD5 hashes (because MD5 is super-secure, right?).
 Those passwords are used are shown in the execution run, below.

-The dictionary file we will use is  /usr/share/dict/words (it's on the VirtualBox image), which contains about 100,000 words, and can be found online [here](https://gist.githubusercontent.com/wchargin/8927565/raw/d9783627c731268fb2935a731a618aa8e95cf465/words).
+The dictionary file we will use is  /usr/share/dict/words (it's on the VirtualBox image), which contains about 100,000 words, and can be found online [here](https://gist.githubusercontent.com/wchargin/8927565/raw/d9783627c731268fb2935a731a618aa8e95cf465/words) as well as on the Collab Resources page.
 That file has one word per line, with no whitespace.

 You are welcome to create your own versions of these files.
 If you want to find the MD5 password for a string, try running: `echo -n apple | md5sum`.
 Note that the `-n` part is important -- it ensures that there is no return (`\n`) put at the end of the string that you are taking the MD5 hash of.